borrageiros/electron-svelte-express-boilerplate/README.md

 This boilerplate provides a solid foundation for developing Windows applications using HTML, CSS, and JavaScript.
 While initially configured for Windows, it can be adapted for Linux applications as well.

+The build will provide you with a portable version and a "setup.exe".

 This application is a comprehensive "all-in-one" solution, which deploys all necessary services with a single command.